AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 Tasks also have a bunch of options too!
 Don't miss out on **Project → Tasks → Edit Task...**

-## Tasks ##
+## Tasks

 Task play an important role in build/run as well as exporting of packages.
-There are different ones available, based on how you plan to package your project.
+There are different ones available, based on how you plan to run and or package your project.
 Each project can also include multiple Task, so you can easily switch between building one project for multiple devices.
 The option to Export Release Build will ask which Task to export.

 * ![](Images/as3-air/as3-air.png) **AIR** - Use this to be able to build/run/export Adobe AIR project for desktop.
 You should be able to generate AIR packages, Mac Apps, and Mac installers with this Task type.